-- Surveyors fees -
+- Surveyors fees

-- Mortgage fees - see above
+- Mortgage fees

-- Search fees - local search for any planning applications near the house you are planning on purchasing
+- Search fees - local search for any planning applications near the house you are planning on purchasing.

-- Solicitors fees (you should always be able to negotiate down the conveyancing fees from solicitors)
+- Solicitors fees (you should always be able to negotiate down the conveyancing fees from solicitors).

-- Solicitors disbursements - such as telegraphic transfer fees
+- Solicitors disbursements - such as telegraphic transfer fees.

-- Your removal expenses
+- Your removal expenses.

-- Land registry fee - another tax by the government to file the change in ownership is on a tiered
+- Land registry fee - another tax by the government to file the change in ownership is on a tiered scale as follows:

 Your lender will require you to have an independent survey of the property undertaken and sometimes they will pay this for you.